Bindusara: Family

 The prose version of Ashokavadana names three sons of Bindusara: Sushima, Ashoka and Vigatashoka.
 The mother of Ashoka and Vigatashoka was a woman named Subhadrangi, the daughter of a Brahmin of the Champa city.
-When she was born, an astrologer named Pingalwatsa predicted that one of her sons would be a king, and the other a religious man.
+When she was born, an astrologer named Pingalwatsa predicted that one of her sons would be an emperor, and the other a religious man.
 When she grew up, her father took her to Bindusara's palace in Pataliputra.
-Bindusara's wives, jealous of her beauty, trained her as the royal barber.
+Bindusara's wives, jealous of her beauty, trained her as the imperial barber.
 Once, when the Emperor was pleased with her hairdressing skills, she expressed her desire to be a queen.
-Bindusara was initially apprehensive about her low class, but made her the chief queen after learning about her Brahmin descent.
+Bindusara was initially apprehensive about her low class, but made her the chief empress after learning about her Brahmin descent.
 The couple had two sons: Ashoka and Vigatashoka.
 Bindusara did not like Ashoka because his "limbs were hard to the touch".

 Another legend in Divyavadana names Ashoka's mother as Janapadakalyani.
 According to the Vamsatthappakasini (Mahavamsa Tika), the name of Ashoka's mother was Dhamma.
 The Mahavamsa states that Bindusara had 101 sons from 16 women.
-The eldest of these was Sumana, and the youngest was Tishya (or Tissa).
+The eldest of these was Sumana / Sushima, and the youngest was Tishya (or Tissa).
 Ashoka and Tishya were born to the same mother.